samselikoff/samselikoff.com/_posts/2015-12-08-lowest-common-ancestor.md

 In many situations, the principle of LCA is sufficient.
 State has a single source of truth, and is passed down to all children who need it.
 The problem you can run into, however, is when the LCA is very far away in your component hierarchy from the relevant children.

 In this case, you can end up with many components acting as middlemen.
 These components must know about and pass along various pieces of shared state to leaf components, making your UI difficult to refactor.
-There's even a [code smell of the same name](https://sourcemaking.com/refactoring/smells/middle-man) in object-oriented design, further suggesting that this is indeed a problem.
+There's even a [code smell of the same name](https://sourcemaking.com/refactoring/smells/middle-man) in object-oriented design, suggesting that this is indeed a concern.

-An example of how this could happen is if many components in your app needed to know about the current user.
+An example of how this could happen is if many components in your app needed to know about the current user:

 <div class="text-center u-90p">
   <img class='image-bordered' src="/images/posts/lowest-common-ancestor8.png" alt="Collapsible panel">